tomislavjezidzic/cursor-tracker/README.md

 This plugin tracks cursor position values.
 Like position on x or y axis and angle.<br/>
 Returned values only applies to the called element.<br/>
-The plugin is dependent on jQuery.
+This plugin is dependent on jQuery.

 ## Guide